Eigenstate correlations, the eigenstate thermalization hypothesis, and quantum information dynamics in chaotic many-body quantum systems: Introduction

 Recent work has presented a generalised formulation of ETH using Free Probability theory and numerical tests for higher-order correlations between matrix elements \cite{pappalardi_eigenstate_2022,pappalardi_general_2023}.
 That perspective considers matrix elements of local operators as fundamental objects, revealing the frequency structure of the higher-order free cumulants, particularly the fourth-order free cumulant, which encodes the leading correlations of matrix elements beyond standard ETH.

-An alternative perspective, adopted in Ref.~\cite{shi_local_2023}, is to consider eigenstates of the time-evolution operator, rather than matrix elements of observables, as the relevant set of variables.
+An alternative perspective, which we adopt here and which was considered for example in Ref.~\cite{shi_local_2023}, is to treat eigenstates of the time-evolution operator, rather than matrix elements of observables, as the relevant set of variables.
 In particular, the typical time evolution of Renyi entropy in local systems implies non-trivial correlations between eigenstates.
 Separately, in Ref.~\cite{liao_field_2022} a derivation is given of ETH via a study of eigenstates in random Floquet quantum circuits using a field-theoretic approach.

 In the present paper, we discuss correlations in chaotic many-body quantum systems that are associated with the dynamics of quantum information scrambling and that can be expected to be universal in spatially extended systems with local interactions.
+Here we use the term \emph{chaotic} to refer to generic systems whose dynamics is unconstrained by (for example) integrability, many-body localization or Hilbert space fragmentation.
 While ETH is formulated as a statement about the statistical properties of matrix elements of operators, we find that it is more transparent to consider instead eigenstates and correlators constructed from them, without reference to particular operators.
 The first main contribution of our work is to identify the leading-order eigenstate correlator that contains information about this scrambling dynamics, and to discuss its behaviour at long distances and low energy differences.
 The second main contribution is to introduce an Ansatz for the joint probability distribution of a small number $n$ of eigenstates of the time-evolution operator.
 In the case of a pair of eigenstates, this reproduces the Gaussian distribution for matrix elements of local observables that constitutes ETH.
 Extending this Ansatz, we show that a constraint on the joint distribution of four eigenstates is sufficient to capture the essential features of the OTOC and of the operator entanglement entropy of the time-evolution operator.
 As a third main contribution, we test these ideas by comparing results from exact diagonalisation of the time-evolution operator with those from Monte Carlo sampling of our Ansatz for the joint eigenstate distribution.